nugusha/WPI-CS2102/README.md

 # WPI-CS2102
-WPI-CS2102
-Worcester Polytechnic Institute
-CS2102 solutions of homework assignments in Java
+Worcester Polytechnic InstituteCS2102 solutions of homework assignments in Java